September 9, 1912

 The man seated himself, taking time to light a cigar, before fishing in his pocket for a watch that he extended toward Andrew.
 “This is my daughter, Victoria Rose.
 Victoria after the queen — she was born in England, you see — and Rose because her mother wanted it.
 So we called her ‘Rose,’ and she was the most beautiful girl that ever stepped foot on earth.”

 The man was not simply biased.
-In the watch was a young girl with wavy hair the turned into spirals.
+In the watch was a young girl with wavy hair that turned into spirals.
 High cheekbones accentuated the delicate mouth, turned upward in of smile that defied the sobriety of a formal portrait.
-Even her image seemed to radiate energy from the page.
+Even her image seemed to radiate energy.

 Mr. Mordaunt studied it as he spoke, “Her mother died birthing her, so I hired a young woman to be her governess.
 Hannah raised her in England while I traveled for business.
 But Rose wouldn’t have it, and howled every time I left.
 She tried to hide in my bags, so when she turned ten I took her with me and we set off to see the Seven Wonders of the World.
 Then she grew up and became the Eighth.”